Vedavarshith868/Markdown-to-HTML/README.md

-# Creating a basic web application
+# Creating a basic web application (not a part of task, I wanted to do it)
 This code is a web-based application built with Streamlit.
 It allows users to upload a markdown file, which is then sent to a local server for conversion into HTML.
 The app displays both the original markdown code and the generated HTML preview side by side.